 Regardless of what we think, most people learn from either their own mistakes or the mistakes of their ancestors.
 If you pay attention to biographies and autobiographies, you’ll find indicators of lessons learned by the authors and the subjects.
 The phrase, “lessons learned”, actually means learning from mistakes.

 If you read technical papers, like I have in the past, you’ll also find references to “lessons learned”.
 The headings or subheadings may actually read “lessons learned”.
-I know they do it a lot in the military because I’ve seen the papers with my own two eyes.
+I know they do it a lot in the military because I’ve seen the papers with my own eyes.

-One of the things I’ve done for the last few years is to learn whatever I can from history, but I’m not a history buff.
+One of the things I’ve done for the last several years is to learn whatever I can from history, but I’m not a history buff.
 I don’t want to memorize or remember historical records; I just want to glean the meat from historical records and accounts.

 Recent events need to be called out for what they are: Misguided attempts of certain people blaming everyone else for the things that have happened to them.
 The sad part is there are people taking blame for those things, things they couldn’t possibly control when those things occurred.

 There are post civil war statues being removed because they offend people.
 Yes, we had a civil war in the United States, officially from 1861 to 1865.
 Yes, it had something to do with black slavery.
 The people involved, however, were just as much American citizens as everyone else.
 Leaving the statues in place would help us remember why they’re there in the first place.

 The same thing goes with the current desire to rename military bases named after confederate leaders.
 If you rename them, you remove their historical origins.
 Now, a corporation wants to rename popular food products like Aunt Jemima and Uncle Ben because they offend people.
 Where does it end?